3 Week South Africa Itinerary (+ Map)

 South Africa FAQs

-Is South Africa worth visiting?
+Is South Africa worth visiting on honeymoon?

-I think it’s safe to say that South Africa is absolutely worth visiting!
+I think it’s safe to say that South Africa is absolutely worth visiting on honeymoon!
 After 3 weeks travelling across the southern coast, you’ll be able to tick off so many bucket list experiences.
-Whatever your interests, there’s definitely something to love about South Africa.
-You’ll get the perfect mix of cities, beaches, nature and safaris – it’s the ultimate dream getaway!

 How many days do you need for South Africa?

-I think 3 weeks is the perfect amount of time for a vacation in South Africa.
+I think 3 weeks is the perfect amount of time in South Africa.
 You won’t be rushed to take everything in and you’ll get to soak up all the best bits.
 It also gives you time for some relaxation in a luxury safari lodge at the end of your trip.

 If you only have time for a 2 week South Africa itinerary, you also have the option of flying between destinations rather than road tripping across the Garden Route.
-You could still visit Cape Town and the Winelands, before flying to Port Elizabeth, where you could take day or overnight trips to areas within the Garden Route.

 Where is the most beautiful place in South Africa?

 There are so many beautiful places in South Africa.
 The sprawling game reserves are breathtaking while the Garden Route is one of the world’s most photogenic drives.
-If you’re looking for picture-perfect scenery, you also can’t go wrong in the Cape Winelands.

 Is it better to visit Kruger National Park or the Eastern Cape reserves?